cardano-foundation/CIPs/CIP-0054/README.md

 ## The Javascript API

-When an on-chain javascript NFT is rendered which specifies any of the metadata options above, the website / dApp / wallet which creates the `<iframe>` sandbox, should inject the API defined here into that `<iframe>` sandbox.
+When an on-chain Javascript NFT is rendered which specifies any of the metadata options above, the website / dApp / wallet which creates the `<iframe>` sandbox, should inject the API defined here into that `<iframe>` sandbox.
 It is worth saying that the wallet dApp integration API from [CIP-0030](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030) should probably not be exposed inside the sandbox, to prevent cross-site-scripting attacks.

 The Paginate data type along with APIError and PaginateError are copied directly from [CIP-0030](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030) and these functions should operate in a similar manner to that API.